 “I'm dense?”
 Lay scoffed.
 “You're the one who's not making any sense.”

-Incensed, Kris opened his mouth to shout back a reply, but was interrupted by the creaking of a door.
+Incensed, Kris opened to shout back a reply, but was interrupted by the creaking of a door.

 “Guys, we're tired.
 Tao's trying to sleep.
 Think you could keep it down a bit?”
 Xiumin croaked in a tired voice, stepping out into the main room, rubbing his eyes.